LandOfRails/LandOfSignals/docs/ContentPacksV2.md

 ## Sharing Your Content Pack

 Once you have created your content pack, you can share it with the community.
-Make sure to include a README file with instructions on how to install and use your content pack.
+Make sure to include a README file with instructions on how to install and use your content pack, ensuring it aligns with the LandOfSignals theme.

 Join our [Discord community](https://discord.gg/ykAqHKYjVM) to share your content packs and get feedback from other users.